TOoSmOotH/onionsalt/README.md

 OnionSalt
 =========

-Welcme to the OnionSalt git repo.
+Welcome to the OnionSalt git repo.
 OnionSalt is a tool created to manage multiple Security Onion sensors.